Joint List: History

-After new elections were pending, tensions arose in the alliance, whereupon Ra'am and Ta'al left the joint list (the latter rejoined this shortly afterwards).
+Tensions arose in the alliance in the lead-up to the 2021 election, resulting in the departure of Ra'am from the alliance, driven in part by its leader's decision to engage with Netanyahu.
+Ta'al also left the alliance but later rejoined.
 During the election campaign and after party lists had been submitted, the Ma'an party withdrew its candidacy and endorsed the Joint List, becoming a new member of the alliance.

+The alliance broke up when Balad submitted a separate candidate list for the 2022 election.
+Balad had objected to Hadash's position that the alliance should support a prime ministerial candidate following the election, and wanted to rework the rotational system of seat sharing employed by the alliance.

+In July 2025, amidst popular frustration over the Gaza war, Hadash revealed that it was in talks with Ra'am to revive the Joint List to increase the political influence of the Israeli Arab population.
+According to a poll from Tel Aviv University, 73.3% of Arab respondents supported the inclusion of Arab parties into the next government coalition, while voter turnout among Arabs is expected to hit 57%.

 Politics and ideology

 The list was ideologically diverse, and included communists, socialists, feminists, Islamists, and Arab nationalists.
 After having united parties with various political agendas, Odeh met with Jewish Hadash activists and former Knesset speaker Avraham Burg (who had endorsed Hadash), in an attempt to allay concerns that the new alliance would dilute the party's principles, such as gender equality.

 The alliance's 2015 election campaign focused on preventing Benjamin Netanyahu from forming a government and helping the Labor Party–led Zionist Union do so instead.

 The Joint List was not united in terms of support for Jewish–Arab co-operation, supported mainly by Hadash.
 In March 2015 (after the Zionist Union had signed a vote-sharing agreement with Meretz, and Kulanu with Israel Beytenu), officials from the Zionist Union, Meretz, and Yesh Atid explored the idea that the Zionist Union and Meretz revoke their agreement so that the Zionist Union could share surplus votes with Yesh Atid, and Meretz with the Joint List, to potentially strengthen the dovish bloc in the Knesset.
 However, the offer caused intra-list tension; Hadash (including Dov Khenin and Joint List chief Odeh) and the United Arab List supported the partnership with Meretz, but the Islamic Movement and especially Balad opposed it.
 According to Nahum Barnea, most of the List, including Jamal Zahalka of Balad, supported the agreement, but Qatar, which reportedly funds Balad, sided with the extremist elements within Balad and had the party come out against it.
 After the Joint List announced it would not share votes with any party, Meretz officials declared that the List had chosen nationalism and separatism over Jewish–Arab solidarity.
 A post-election analysis showed that no agreement between these left-of-center parties would have made a difference to the final result.